LukeyReyno/WaluigiBotDev/README.md

 Type 'wah help' to see a list of commands.
 Typing '/' in discord will also bring of a list of valid slash commands.

+The bot uses several cogs that can be transferred to other discord bots if desired.

 Invite Link to Waluigi Bot
 https://discord.com/oauth2/authorize?client_id=223959196238872577&scope=bot%20applications.commands&permissions=2147609664(edited)